Renewed-Scripts/Renewed-Weaponscarry/README.md

-    blockAttack = true means that the player will not be able to attack while carrying this item blockCar = true means that the player will not be able to get in a vehicle while carrying this item blockRun = true means that the player will not be able to run or jump while carrying this item
+    blockAttack = true means that the player will not be able to attack while carrying this item blockCar = true means that the player will not be able to get in a vehicle while carrying this item blockRun = true means that the player will not be able to run or jump while carrying this item dict = Optional.
+If not set, will request the default directory anim = Optional.
+If not set, will play the default animation.
+If set to "none", will not play an animation.
 ```